gokulc200/Alexa-clone/README.md

 # Alexa-clone

 This is an open-source project that aims to create a clone of Amazon's Alexa virtual assistant.
-The goal is to provide users with a similar voice-based interface that can perform a variety of tasks such as answering questions, setting reminders, controlling smart home devices, playing music, and more.
+The goal is to provide users with a similar voice-based interface that can perform a variety of tasks such as answering questions, getting current time interval, playing music, and more.

 <h2>Features</h2>
 The Alexa clone includes the following features: